 In this modern age, mobile technology has made it so much simple to circulate and exchange information across the world.
 However, it’s essential to consider privacy & data security regulations when trying to build a Healthcare app.

-In simple words, the architecture of your mobile health app must be designed appropriately and it also must meet all security and privacy standards set out by government.
+In simple words, the architecture of your mobile health app must be designed appropriately and it also must meet all security and privacy standards set out by the government.
 And here, we’re going to tell you about laws and regulations of top countries that you need to adhere to, for developing your medical healthcare app.

 Canada: The Canadian government has set certain parameters for using personal data by businesses with Personal Information Protection and Electronic Documents Act.
 This act basically includes rules for governing the storage, use, and disclosure of personal data invalid and appropriate circumstances.

 Entrepreneurs are constantly coming up with innovative ideas to make more useful and unique applications.
 But, one factor that makes a healthcare app useful and user-friendly is the ability to collect patient health data from different medical devices.
 Developing such mobile health application often requires a wide range of features and functionalities which can be quite challenging.

 But, to develop a mobile health app successfully, it’s important to first define what type of healthcare app you want to build, and who your target audience is going to be, and what are their needs.
 Once you identify them, focus your healthcare apps development around them.
 And if you’re developing patient-oriented health app, then include following abilities/features: